 Last week’s article on old school comics coloring had a very positive response, with more comments than any other I’ve done to date, so today I’ve pulled out a few more things from my files to extend the discussion.

-Above is a page of my coloring for the “Class of 2064″ story in NEW TALENT SHOWCASE #7, July 1984 cover date.
+Above is a page of my coloring for the “Class of 2064” story in NEW TALENT SHOWCASE #7, July 1984 cover date.
 They’re a little hard to see, but around the edges are color marking callouts, using the code system described last time.
 The ones written neatly in pencil are mine, others were added either at DC, probably by Anthony Tollin, or at the separation house.
 Technically every color was supposed to have a code to help the separators make their masks, but some things were a given, like normal caucasian flesh tones being Y2R2.
 The most important ones to mark were combinations of all three shades: the browns and grayish purples.
 A lot of those would print nearly indistinguishably from each other, but marking them correctly at least gave them a chance.
 The idea of the color shades put down by the colorist wasn’t accuracy of the color so much as well defined differences, making it clear for the separator.
-So, on this page, the dark orange energy beams are coded YR3, or 100% yellow, 50% magenta.
-The burst balloon saying “POWER ON!!” is coded YR2, or 100 yellow, 25% magenta.
+So, on this page, the orange costumes are coded YR2, or 100% yellow, 25% magenta.
+The title “Dragonfly” is coded YR, or 100% yellow, 100% magenta.
 I knew these wouldn’t print nearly that dark, but using very different dye mixes made it clear to the separators.

 Here’s the same page as printed.
 Everything is much more subdued.
 Even the black line art is really a dark gray once the ink has been absorbed by the newsprint paper.
 Many of the shades I indicated using all three colors are just barely noticeably different from each other.
-The strongest color on the page is the 100% magenta of the robot’s body and hair, something I probably wouldn’t have expected at the time.
-If I’d known it would pop out like that I probably would have made it a brown.
+The strongest color on the page is the 100% Yellow 100% Magenta of the logo and title.
 You can see how disappointing the results often were for colorists, but to the average reader, who was used to newsprint colors, and hadn’t seen the color guides, I’m sure it looked just fine.
 This book was printed by World Color press at Sparta, Illinois, the long-time printer of nearly all DC comics until the mid 1980s.

 Here’s a color guide by Carl Gafford for issue 38 of THE OMEGA MEN, final one of the series I wrote, kindly given to me by Carl (thanks, Carl!).
 This series was printed on higher quality offset presses on a much better grade of paper that we called Baxter for some reason I can’t recall.
 It was not newsprint, but a white paper that held the ink on the surface much more than newsprint.
 The color marks now show one important difference from the previous example, the addition of interior gray tones.
 In the third panel, the cat’s color is gray, and the callout marking is K2, standing for 25% black.
 Other 25% blacks are part of the background colors.